 We are certified intravenous (IV) sedation dentistry provider for the city of Fort Lauderdale and Plantation.
 IV Sedation.
 The most obvious advantage of conscious IV anesthesia is to allow the patient to undergo multiple dental procedures, all while being sedated.
 Our facility is Florida board certified to provide general anesthesia dentistry.
 Call today for information about how to sleep through your next dental appointment.
 In general, sedated patients do not want to remember anything when going to the dentist.
 At our practice, we help patients undergo years’ worth of dental work all while been sedated, in as little as one visit.

 Our focus is to replace anxiety with a peaceful and relaxing dental appointment.
-As a Florida board certified in conscious intravenous (IV) sedation Dr. Arocha and his team are committed in providing you with a comfortable dental experience.
+As a Florida board certified in conscious intravenous (IV) sedation Dr. Arocha and his team are committed to providing you with a comfortable dental experience.

-We offer Sedation Dentistry for dental work like deep cleaning, root canal, extractions, dental implants, fillings, surgery, etc. IV sedation available on all dental treatments.
+We offer Sedation Dentistry for dental work like deep cleaning, root canal, extractions, dental implants, fillings, surgery, etc. IV sedation available for all dental treatments.

 We are known about conscious Intravenous (IV) Sedation, often referred to as Dental Intravenous (IV) Anesthesia or "Twilight Sedation".
 This is what sets our office apart from other dental practices; Imagine undergoing years’ worth of dental work all while being sedated.
 Once you have experienced the great benefits of IV sedation dentistry, you may wonder why you waited so long to make the appointment.

 Sedation Dentistry Cost?